 We understand that this may be difficult for people and we continue to work hard to reduce wait times and to seek resources to support our service delivery.

 Please note that we are also not able to operate a dedicated crisis support line.
 Those who are feeling overwhelmed are directed to contact emergency crisis supports including: the Mental Health Mobile Crisis Unit, 911 or proceeding to their hospital emergency departments.

-Our specialized therapeutic counselling program is available to women & Trans/gender non-identified individuals 16 years and older, who have experienced a recent or historical sexual assault, childhood sexual abuse, and/or sexual harassment.
+Our specialized therapeutic counselling program is available to women, Trans folks, and gender non-identified individuals 16 years and older, who have experienced a recent or historical sexual assault, childhood sexual abuse, and/or sexual harassment.
 We also provide individual information sessions to the non-offending parents of children who have disclosed sexual abuse, and to supportive partners of clients accessing services.

 Safe Practice Guideline